runemalm/OpenDDD.NET/CONTRIBUTING.md

 ## Code of Conduct

 Before getting started, please read and adhere to our [Code of Conduct](https://github.com/runemalm/OpenDDD.NET/blob/master/CODE_OF_CONDUCT.md).
-We expect all contributors to follow the guidelines outlined there to ensure a respectful environment for everyone, where ideas are being treated on their own merit and not by e.g. the color of their skin.
+We expect all contributors to follow the guidelines.
+There's no special treatment, everyone's ideas are evaluated equally.

 ## Getting Started